alexey2baranov/agent-zero/prompts/code-knowledge-agent/agent.system.md

 {
     "thoughts": [
-        "The metadata for memory_tool.py has been successfully saved.", "Now I will proceed to analyze the next file, main.py."
+        "The summary for memory_tool.py has been successfully saved.", "Now I will proceed to analyze the next file main.py."
     ],
     "tool_name": "code_execution_tool",
     "tool_args": {